 - Learn to control the See-Saw effect

-Are you ready to power up your middle voice and truly discover your mix?
-You can book a session with me today and I’ll SHOW you how it’s done!
+Along with a powerful foundation, learning how to sing in mix voice requires you to develop specialised control over your onsets, learn how to tune your resonance, shape your vowels and of course develop an individual approach to your consonants.
+If you are ready to power up your middle voice and truly discover your mix, you can book a session with me today and I’ll SHOW you how it’s done!

 Feel free to leave any feedback or questions below!